 Canik originally came with just standard run of the mill mass manufactured iron sights.
 One of the smart things they did was they’ve added warren sights to almost all the pistols they offer.
 And the Canik TP9SF Elite is no exception.
 The rear sight is a warren tactical new notch rear, and it has a front fiber optic sight.

 The sight picture on this is quite good, and this is arguably the best set of sights that comes on a pistol retailing under $500.
-Frankly, the sights on this are better than a lot of guns that cost almost twice as much.
+Frankly, the sights on this are better than a lot of guns that cost almost twice as much so they’re my favorite feature for the Canik TP9SF Elite Review.

 There aren’t a lot of aftermarket sights often.
 If you’re looking to add a different set of sights to Canik TP9SF Elite.
 Warren does offer a variety of sights for it.
 If you’re happy with standard night sights, a fiber optic or a blacked-out front.
 If you’re looking for something like XS Big Dots or Trijicon HDs, you might be out of luck.
 Although I do believe XS has some options for this firearm.